-This web site was created by John Cooper based on 30 years of private study and countless hours in libraries and online since 2002.
+This web site was created by John Cooper based on over 30 years of private study and countless hours in libraries and online since 2002.
 He is solely responsible for all original research, writing, editing, and web design.

 The site has been used by scholars, institutions, and the media around the world and is the largest online resource on the life and times of Oscar Wilde in America.

 The entire project was created without funding, and is freely provided and noncommercial.